WebDevSiDotCom/WebDevSiDotCom/README.md

 - 👋 Hi, I’m Web Dev Si
 - 👀 I’m interested in Frontend web development, and eCommerce
-- 🌱 I’m currently learning React & Redux on Scrimba and Codecademy
+- 🌱 I’m currently learning React and how to create full-stack apps with it
 - 💞️ I’m looking to collaborate on projects that make a difference
 - 📫 You can view my portfolio at [webdevsi.com](https://webdevsi.com) or contact me at [webdevsi@pm.me](mailto:webdevsi@pm.me)